 Social Assistance Program

 The Social Assistance Program is intended for a single adult or for families without severely limited capacity for employment.
 This program provides financial assistance.
 It encourages people to engage in activities that promote their employment integration or social participation.
-The amount allocated varies according to the composition of the family and other criteria, such as the presence or absence of temporalily limited capacity, type of accommodation, income, etc. The amount of financial assistance varies depending on the family's composition and other criteria.
+The amount allocated varies according to the composition of the family and other criteria, such as the presence or absence of temporarily limited capacity, type of accommodation, income, etc. The amount of financial assistance varies depending on the family's composition and other criteria.

 Social Solidarity Program